salrashid123/tee_server_proxy/README.md

 * `Redis`

-  In ths mode the forground application acquires keys and provides those keys to redis as its own startup arguments for mTLS
+  In ths mode the foreground application acquires keys and provides those keys to redis as its own startup arguments for mTLS

 * `Envoy (HTTPFilter)`